 Other potential hazards include mechanical damage to the battery from potential impacts, which could lead to leakage of the fluid and potential ignition should the wall be punctured – this would be secured against through the use of an external hard casing that the battery would be fitted into with additional anti-vibration measures.
 Such measures would include providing padding between the battery and casing wall, with sufficient venting to prevent over-heating issues.

 Finally, shortage of the terminals, though unlikely, still needs consideration as this failure mode is catastrophic with high current draw leading to potential ignition.
 This can be easily prevented however with the use of industry standard connectors with the fuse in series with the battery, isolated contacts and sufficient water-proofing.

+Possible other states

+Error LED states

+Low power LEDs are used to indicate battery error states

+The LEDs form a 3 bit array that can be used to lookup error states in the handbook/manual

+The LEDs flash when the on button is pressed if the system declines to move into drive mode